gjtiquia/unity-web-controller-demo/README.md

 ### Unity

 Ensure you have Unity installed.
-The project version uses (TODO).
+The Unity Editor version used for this demo is `2022.3.21f1`.

 ## Commands to run the demo